- Custom Paper Cores

 If you find yourself in the New Oxford, PA area, be sure to plan a visit to see the New Oxford Train Station!

 Here are a few more photos from our visit:

 Grief (n): deep sorrow, especially that’s caused by someone’s death.

 At Yazoo, we view our philanthropic efforts as investments to enhance the quality of life of people and non-profit organizations.
 We recognize that our contributions will help these organizations maintain and expand their services, with our gift touching the lives of many.
-Which is exactly why we have been partnering with Olivia’s House for many, many years as a Mortgage Angel, Walk to Remember sponsor, WINGS program sponsor and more.
+This is exactly why we have been partnering with Olivia’s House for many, many years as a Mortgage Angel, Walk to Remember sponsor, WINGS program sponsor, and more.

-In a letter from Leslie Delp, Founder and Bereavement Specialist, she says “Please accept a big HUG from all the folks at Olivia’s House as we received your generous gift of $10,000 to support the WINGS program and the children’s bereavement programs at Olivia’s House!”
+In a letter from Leslie Delp, Founder, and Bereavement Specialist, she says “Please accept a big HUG from all the folks at Olivia’s House as we received your generous gift of $10,000 to support the WINGS program and the children’s bereavement programs at Olivia’s House!”
 She continues to say “Our mission is almost two decades young!
 Everything we do to support children and their families after the death of someone they love is only possible because people like you reach their hands out to help us in this way!”